flapjack/zermelo/README.md

 | :hash      |  Hash         | Stored as a Redis [HASH](http://redis.io/commands#hash) |

 Structure data members must be primitives that will cast OK to and from Redis via the driver, thus String, Integer and Float.
-(TODO check this)

 Redis [sorted sets](http://redis.io/commands#sorted_set) are only supported through associations, for which see later on.